-We encourage our clients, members of the community, donors, and partners to tell us about your experience with us.
+We encourage you, our clients, members of the community, donors, and partners, to tell us about your experience with us.
 Everyone is welcome to provide feedback!

 We appreciate you taking the time to comment on any aspect of our services, programs, policy or procedures.

-You can tell us, email us, write a letter or fill out the form below.
+You can tell us in person, email us, send us a text (0488 824 403), write a letter or fill out the form below.
 Alternatively, you can call the CatholicCare office nearest to you and ask to speak with a staff member from the service you use or the Manager.

 How we respond to your feedback